siliconsam/imp2021/README.md

 Post-Installation/Pre-Bootstap
 1)  Amend the batch script <IMP_INSTALL_HOME>\release\bin\setenv.bat
-    - to use the correct version of Microsoft Visual Studio
+	- to use the correct version of Free Pascal (currently 3.2.2)
 	- also amend setenv.bat (in the release and source\scripts folders) to access the Free Pascal compiler (currently 3.2.0)
 	- more adventurous souls can try to use other linkers and libraries.
 However, you are on your own!
 2)  Also amend the template batch script <IMP_INSTALL_HOME>\source\imp\scripts\setenv.bat (as above)

 **** It is assumed that the initial bootstrap/build will be done on a Windows machine